 What to look for when booking self-catering

-Before choosing your stay, check the facilities closely, Wi-Fi, parking, a dishwasher, washing machine, and outdoor space can make a big difference.
+Before choosing your stay, check the facilities closely; Wi-Fi, parking, a dishwasher, a washing machine, and outdoor space can make a big difference.
 Read recent independent reviews, look carefully at parking arrangements (essential in busy seaside towns), and think about accessibility if staying in older cottages.
 Popular coastal spots book up months ahead in summer, while winter breaks favour places with log burners and sea views.
 Group sizes are well catered for, from compact boltholes to big homes sleeping 10 or more.

 Making the most of your stay